Drazeee/Lambda/README.md

 # <a name="execution"></a>Execution

-For instance, our project only got 3 commands.
+For instance, our project got many commands.
 If you want to use our grayscale filter just execute the command line below (provided example image is "exampleGrayscale.bmp")

 ```bash
 ./Lambda grayscale "image-path" "destination"